 The frosting.
 I used the same milk chocolate frosting you love.
 I’ve used it so many times before and it makes a couple appearances in my cookbook as well.
 Without a doubt, the best chocolate frosting I’ve ever had.
 Not too sweet, not too dark, creamy, velvety, simple.

 You’re going to fall in love with this berrylicious chocolate chip cake!
 It’s the perfect dessert recipe for beginners (no mixer, simple ingredients) and it will surely impress all of your tasters.
-How can you not love raspberries and chocolate together?

 A creamy, rich chocolate frosting is the perfect match for my super-moist chocolate chip cake.
 Throw in some raspberries and this cake will surely be a show-stopper!